Michael-Reefe/Loki.jl/README.md

 `sort_line_components = :flux`

 Oftentimes one may desire to sort the components of lines fit with more than 1 profile based on a fitting quantity.
 This is controlled by the `sort_line_components` option, which by default is set to sort by the flux.
 Other sorting options are :amp for amplitude, :fwhm for FWHM, or :voff for velocity offsets.
 To disable sorting, set to `nothing`.
 N.B. sorting should be disabled if the additional line components are using relative parameters (see emission line options below), otherwise the sorting will not work correctly.
 The sorting order (increasing or decreasing) is also set by the emission line options.

+`lock_hot_dust`

+A boolean option that, if enabled, locks the hottest dust continuum component to 0 in the MIR.
+By default, this option is enabled if there are any templates in the fit, and disabled if there are no templates, but it can be overriden to whatever the user wants.
+The idea is that an AGN template should be used to fit the hotter dust components and the other dust components should be from the host galaxy.

 ### ii.
 MIR Continuum and PAH Options
 These options are found in `src/options/dust.toml`